Guide to Debug Jest Tests

 Now your framework is ready.
 You can create a new JavaScript file and add a script as per your requirement.

-We are demonstrating Sign In process on BrowserStack Demo Website in two examples.
+The sign-in process will be demonstrated on BrowserStack Demo Website in two examples.

 • The first Jest debugging example one will cover the execution Locally

-• In the Second Jest debugging example we will automate the same flow to run that on BrowserStack.
+• In the Second Jest debugging example automate the same flow to run it on BrowserStack.

 2. Running Jest Tests Locally

 For running your test script locally.
 You must download and add the desired driver to the project root directory.
 You can quickly get that from the official websites Chrome, Firefox, Safari, and Microsoft Edge.
-We are using Chrome WebDriver for this example.
+Chrome WebDriver is used for this example.

 First, add a new js file in <name>.test.js format (eg. local.test.js).
 And will write our test script as per our test case.